 - Electroshock therapy. - Infusion therapy.
-Benefits will be provided for infusion therapy administered in an outpatient hospital, physician's office or home under the following conditions: - A plan of care for such services is prescribed in writing by a physician (M.D.); - The plan of care is reviewed, and certified by the physician (M.D.).
+Benefits will be provided for infusion therapy administered in an outpatient hospital, physician's office or home under the following conditions: - A plan of care for such services is prescribed in writing by a physician (M.D.); - The plan of care is reviewed and certified by the physician (M.D.) and, in the case of covered persons in a Standard Access Plan or Primary Care Access, approved by Anthem BCBS.